oceanprotocol-archive/predict-eth/challenges/main5.md

 ### 0.1 Key dates

-- Kickoff: Tue Apr x, 2023.
+- Kickoff: Tue Apr 19, 2023.
 (Criteria may change before kickoff.)
 - Submission deadline: Wed May 3, 2023, 2023 at 23:59 UTC
 - Prediction at times: Thu May 4, 2023 at 00:05 UTC, 00:10, ..., 1:00 (12 predictions total).